ChristianDBrooks/MyAssociateSite/README.md

 2. Create MyAssociateSite Email generic email

-4. If no about us provided use default
+4. If no about us provided use default.